Employee Stories

 The new frontier

-Anny Pena is the Regional Client Management Head in the Americas, a network committed to raising awareness of the challenges faced by veterans and people with disabilities.
-Anny tells us about helping veterans transition to a civilian organization, improving access for people with disabilities, and how she’s working to make the Bank as inclusive as possible.
+Anny Pena is the Regional Client Management Head in the Americas and the Co-Chair of DRIVEN, a network committed to raising awareness of the challenges faced by veterans and people with disabilities.
+Anny tells us about helping veterans transition to a civilian organisation, improving access for people with disabilities, and how she’s working to make the Bank as inclusive as possible.

 Hi Anny.
 Tell us your role and how long you’ve been at the bank?

-My name is Anny Pena and I’m Managing Director, Regional Head of Client Management for the Americas.
-I’ve been with Standard Chartered for seven years now.
+My name is Anny Pena and I’m Managing Director, Regional Head of Client Management for the Americas, I’ve been with Standard Chartered for eleven years now.

-Before we find out about what led you personally to DRIVEN, can you summarize what it is for us?
+Before we find out about what led you personally to DRIVEN, can you summarise what it is for us?

 DRIVEN stands for Disability Resource Initiative & Veteran Engagement Network.
-Our focus is on improving the hiring of individuals living with disabilities, as well as veterans, and providing support and resources to staff within both communities while engaging with organizations to find talent in that space.
+Our focus is on improving the hiring of individuals living with disabilities, as well as veterans, and providing support and resources to staff within both communities while engaging with community organisations to find talent in that space.

 DRIVEN seems to have a slightly more external focus, how come?